mandyh101/amplify-next-portfolio/README.md

 `npm install` (First time only)
 `npm run dev` to start local env

+## Building
+- always create a new branch to test new features (any pushes to main will automatically deploy)
+- create a PR to merge to main

+## Deployment
+This app is hosted on AWS amplify.
+Changes pushed to main are automatically deployed!
+- merge feature branch to main to deploy to the live app
+- view the app to check your changes :https://main.d3vhrbkq2eoqgb.amplifyapp.com/

+# Generic read me info for AWS amplify
 ## Deploying to AWS

 For detailed instructions on deploying your application, refer to the [deployment section](https://docs.amplify.aws/nextjs/start/quickstart/nextjs-app-router-client-components/#deploy-a-fullstack-app-to-aws) of our documentation.